PrezzyCh/Collate-Animation-Library/README.md

 a string in the form `set_name-[extra stuff]-body_part` where `set_name` is the overall name of the group and the body part that each animation maps to.
 > [!Warning]
 > This naming convention is VERY IMPORTANT to grouping of the animations and it is case sensitive in order to compare each AnimationSet's assigned body part
->  eg: running_armL is of a lower priority than attack_armL so attack_armL plays.
+>  eg: running_armL is of a lower priority than attack_armL so attack_armL plays and running_armL does not.
 > There are tools you may use to identify orphaned animations.

 It also accepts a priority that will determine whether the body part within an AnimationSet plays or not; and blendIn blendOut parameters used in GS Animation Blend